TranPhucVinh/C/Kernel/Interrupt/README.md

 Kernel interrupt can't be disable and enable directly from userspace process.
 Only kernel module can disable a specific interrupt by ``disable_irq()`` function and enable by ``enable_irq()``

-This program will disable interrupt 1 as the built-in keyboard and touchpad are disable (USB connected keyboard and mouse still work normally, we can use the key on USB connected keyboard to ``rmmod`` the kernel module).
+Program ``disable_interrupt.c`` below will disable interrupt 1 as the built-in keyboard and touchpad are disable (USB connected keyboard and mouse still work normally, we can use the key on USB connected keyboard to ``rmmod`` the kernel module).
 Running ``rmmod`` to the module will enable interrupt 1 again.

 ```c
 #include <linux/module.h>